Skip to content

 Response to EU Legislation

 These changes are a response to the European Union’s Digital Markets Act (DMA).
 The DMA aims to regulate the market power of major tech companies like Microsoft, Apple, and Meta and promote competition.
-Microsoft’s new regulations will be gradually introduced from June 2025 until the end of the year.
+Microsoft’s new regulations will be gradually implemented from June 2025 through the end of the year.
 Initially, participants in the Windows Insider Program will benefit before the changes become available to all users worldwide.
 However, the new freedoms will initially apply only within the EU, while users outside the Union will be excluded from the improvements.

 This article is a machine translation of the original German version of TECHBOOK and has been reviewed for accuracy and quality by a native speaker.
 For feedback, please contact us at info@techbook.de.